 While talking to someone and looking into the eyes of the person, shows how confident you are about what you are speaking.
-Various other qualities such as leadership skills and boldness are also reflected with eye contact.
+Various other qualities such as leadership skills and boldness are also reflected in eye contact.

-In SSB interviews, some tasks like Interviews, Lecturette, and Group Discussion eye contact plays an important role because for example in the Interview looking straight into the eyes of the interviewing Officer shows how confident you are of what you are speaking and in the Lecturette, while delivering your lecture and looking into the eyes of the candidates, it shows how well prepared you are of what you are speaking.
+In SSB interviews, some tasks like Interviews, Lecturette, and Group Discussions eye contact plays an important role because for example in the Interview looking straight into the eyes of the interviewing Officer shows how confident you are of what you are speaking and in the Lecturette while delivering your lecture and looking into the eyes of the candidates, it shows how well prepared you are of what you are speaking.

 The IO looks into your eye just to force you to speak the truth.
 If you are ready for eye contact and look back in his eyes and speak, it’ll be a win-win situation for you.
-Many tend to forget what they were speaking when the IO looks them into the eye.
+Many tend to forget what they were speaking when the IO looks them in the eye.

 Significance of eye contact in terms of Psychology.

 - It is said that when a candidate is moving his eyes in the right movement, he or she tends to be creative in his/her thoughts and chances are that he/she is deceitful.

 - If the candidate has a Left movement of eyes it signifies that he/she is remembering something.

 - The bottom movement of the eyes signifies that one is low in confidence and regretful of something done in past.